 Complementary subject "Civil Engineering": The subjects in the third elective catalogue underline the technical aspects of construction projects and broaden your knowledge of engineering.

-Graduates of the Bachelor's Degree Programme in Civil Engineering Sciences and Construction Management at TU Graz are admitted without needing to fulfil further requirements.
+Graduates of the Bachelor's Degree Programme in Civil Engineering Sciences and Construction Management at TU Graz meet these requirements in any case and are admitted without conditions.

 Contact study@tugraz.at